-To begin your new row, you'll turn your work, chain two for your turning chain and make hdc stitches in all of the stitches from the row before.
+To begin the new row, turn the work, chain two for a turning chain.
+Make HDC stitches in the next stitch and all the following stitches from the row before.

 Increasing and Decreasing in Half Double Crochet

-Once you've completed the steps above, you can crochet any half double crochet pattern that's worked in consistent rows, such as scarves or even blankets made in half double crochet.
-But if you want to crochet anything that has shape, you may need to know how to increase and decrease in half double crochet.
+With the basic half double crochet stitch, you can crochet any HDC pattern that's worked in consistent rows.
+But for patterns with shaping, you may need to know how to increase and decrease in half double crochet.
 Don't worry; it's easy.

 How to Increase HDC

-Increasing is especially easy, because all that you'll do is make an extra half double crochet stitch where you've already... made one.
-Your crochet patterns will tell you how to do this.
-But, for example, let's say that you want to increase at the end of the row in the final stitch of the row, then you will crochet two hdc stitches in the final stitch instead of just the one you would usually work.
+To increase, all you do is make an extra half double crochet stitch where you've already made one.
+Crochet patterns tell you how or where to do this.
+For example, to increase at the end of the row, crochet two HDC stitches in the final stitch instead of just the one you would usually work.

 How to Decrease HDC

-Decreasing is a little more difficult but it's still easy.
-Here are the steps:
+Decreasing is a little different, but still easy.

-- Yarn over one more time, so that you have five loops on the hook, and pull through all of the five loops.
+- Yarn over and pull through all five loops.

 - Half double crochet is a US crochet term; it's called half treble crochet in UK crochet patterns.

 - You can replace the double crochet stitch in many patterns with a half double crochet stitch for a shorter design that looks the same.
-For example, you can make a v-stitch, normally done in double crochet, as a hdc v-stitch instead.
+For example, you can make a v-stitch as a HDC v-stitch instead.

-- Half double crochet shell stitches make really beautiful edging for blankets.
+- Half double crochet shell stitches make beautiful edging for blankets.

 You can change the appearance of a basic stitch like half double crochet by working into only one of the loops instead of into both of them.
 Half double crochet looks great worked into the back loop only for a ribbed design, but you can also work into the front loop only.